 $20 per pay period furnishes an entire home for a family of four and $10 per pay period supports one job seeker through our Workforce Development Program "Boot Camp."

 A Wider Circle

-It all began in 2001.
-Dr. Mark Bergel, then a professor at American University, volunteered with his students to deliver emergency food supplies to local families.
+It all began in 2001, when Dr. Mark Bergel, then a professor at American University, volunteered with his students to deliver emergency food supplies to local families.
 As he went from home to home, he saw that people not only had no food, they had no beds, dressers, or other basic need items that so many of us take for granted.
-He also saw that many people had little access to the information and resources so readily available to others in our community.
+He also saw that people had little access to the information and resources so readily available to others in our community.
 They were, as he observed, far from ready to enter the workforce and living day-to-day without the support systems necessary to rise out of their current conditions.
-With no seed money but a strong conviction that we could do better for those living in poverty, he converted his living room into a nonprofit office and founded A Wider Circle.
+With no seed money but a strong conviction that we could do better for those living in poverty, he converted his living room into a non-profit office and founded A Wider Circle.

-A Wider Circle responds to more than 500 telephone calls each day, many of which are from those living in deep poverty.
+A Wider Circle responds to more than 600 telephone calls each day, many of which are from those living in deep poverty.
 Nearly 100% of those we serve live below the federal poverty line.
 In fact, the average income of those we serve is $12,000 for a family of four people, and this includes all forms of assistance.
-Approximately 60% of those who call A Wider Circle furnished 4,500 homes, helped more than 3,000 individuals through its Workforce Development Program, and received donations of furniture and home goods from more than 35,000 families in the national capital region.
+In 2019, alone, A Wider Circle furnished 4,500 homes, helped more than 3,000 individuals through its Workforce Development Program, and received donations of furniture and home goods from more than 35,000 families in the national capital region.
 Utilizing a grassroots approach, we continue to operate with an overhead of just 3.7%, meaning that 96.3% of all support goes directly to service.